 A properly qualified psychedelic therapist will still need the basic skill sets and training of psychotherapy and/or psychiatry.
 Or will they?
 This leads to the third main issue of psychedelic therapy career guidance.

 No Universal Certification

 At this time, there is no universally accepted certification for psychedelic therapy.
 Due to the field’s novelty, no governing body or agency has assumed oversight of the field.
+For example ketamine, already being prescribed for therapeutic use, has no formally recognized ketamine therapy certification.
 This lack of oversight gives it a bit of a Wild West feeling.
 The moment is similar to when the internet arrived and threw a gigantic, wide open and unregulated landscape in front of us.

 Any number of organizations currently offer their own certifications at the moment.
 However, it’s unknown how these will stand the test of time should a legislative, governing body begin to oversee the industry.
 Many questions already abound surrounding this issue.
 There is a primary one.
 Does a psychedelic therapist have to be a previously licensed and/or qualified therapist?

 For example, there’s a question about clergy or chaplains being able to administer psychedelic therapy.
 Are they qualified to do so?
 Perhaps a shaman in your community conducts plant medicine ceremonies.
 Does the shaman need to be certified?
 Then there’s the question of therapist vs. “sitter.”

 A therapist will help the patient heal their mental health issues with clinical techniques and strategies, followed up with integration sessions.
 In contrast, a sitter is one who holds space for the psychedelic journeyer to primarily keep them safe and nothing more.
 In many circumstances, having 2 people (preferably 1 of each type) present during a healing session is recommended.